appsmithorg/appsmith-docs/website/docs/getting-started/tutorials/customer-support-tool/build-the-dashboard.md

   SELECT * FROM tickets;
   ```

-4. Click the **Run** button on the top right of the screen to execute the query and confirm that it returns data.
+4. Click the **Run** button on the top right of the screen to execute the query and confirm that it returns data in the **Response** tab.

 5. Click the **Settings** tab.
 Switch on the **Run query on page load** option.